wujy28/tp/docs/DeveloperGuide.md

       Cons: New display have to be implemented correctly to integrate with existing displays.

+### Assign department feature

+#### AssignedDepartment attribute

+The `AssignedDepartment` attribute of a patient in A&E is represented by a stored `Department` value. `Department` is an enumeration that encapsulates all the predefined hospital department values stored by the system and available to the user.
+The list of valid departments can be found in the appendix of the User Guide.

+#### Design considerations:

+**Aspect: How to represent a department in the system:**

+* **Alternative 1 (current choice):** Use Java Enumerations.
+    * Pros: Ensures type safety.
+Discrete constants allow for usage in switch-cases, and thus can potentially be used to easily categorize patients in future features.
+    * Cons: Does not support user-defined categories or departments.

+* **Alternative 2:** Using an abstract Department class and inheritance.
+    * Pros: Can be made to support user-defined departments.
+Can specify different behavior for different types of departments.
+    * Cons: Implementation is more complicated when it comes to storing and keeping track of all the different subclasses or valid department values.

+* **Alternative 3:** Using Strings.
+    * Pros: Very easy to implement.
+    * Cons: Values are not exhaustive.
+Does not support unique behavior for each type of department.

+#### Implementation of `assign`

+The assign department operation is facilitated by the `AssignCommand` and `AssignCommandParser` classes, similar to `ViewCommand` as mentioned above. `AssignCommand` extends `Command` and overrides `Command#execute` to perform its intended behavior, invoked by the `LogicManager` class. `AssignCommandParser` is responsible for parsing the string of arguments inputted by the user, to create an `AssignCommand` object.

+The following sequence diagram summarizes what happens when `AssignCommand#execute` is invoked.

+_{Sequence diagram to be added}_

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation